 It’s happened to all of us at least once.
 You’re rewatching one of your favorite cinematic adventures from years ago when you spot an actor that is now a mega-star, but in a much younger state, performing in one of their break out roles, or even just making a cameo.
 While this performance might not match this actor’s current performance level, or could even be cringy at times, it’s what gave them their shot at making it big.
 The same could be said about the Nissan 350Zs sporting the VQ35HR.
 While its performance never falls under the “cringy” category, the DE’s replacement only made a brief cameo in the Z cars before moving on to bigger and better things.
 Even though the HR is uncommon in the 350, it still requires the same, if not more protection from blow-by as the DE, which is why we here at Mishimoto are already hard at work on a full catch can kit.

-The VQ35HR might have been late to the game when it comes to powering Nissan’s mighty Z car, but it ended up laying the foundation for the 370Z from 2009 through the next decade.
-The most evident difference between the HR engine (also known as the “high rev” or rev-up engine) and the DE variant is the addition of a dual-runner intake plenum to help the V6 breathe deeper.
-Other updates are not immediately visible when you open the hood, but are more responsible for taking this VQ to another level.
+The VQ35HR might have been late to the 350Z, arriving under the hood in 2007, but it ended up laying the foundation for the 370Z from 2009 through the next decade.
+The most evident difference between the HR engine (for “high revolution”) and the DE variant is the addition of a dual-runner intake plenum to help the V6 breathe deeper.
+Other updates are not immediately visible when you open the hood but are more responsible for taking this VQ to another level.

 Luckily, we’ve been working on a catch can for the HR, so our engineer, Dan, got right down to business with our donor vehicle.